AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 The toolbar also has a keyboard button allowing you to pop up the touch keyboard.
 On Diamond 9 there is a button <Keys.HardKey>Keyboard</Keys.HardKey> for this.

-> Toolbars are not provided on Titan Mobile or Titan Go as all these functions can be carried out using standard Windows operations.
+> Toolbars are not provided on Titan PC Suite (Titan Go / Titan Simulator) as all these functions can be carried out using standard Windows operations.

 ## The Heads-Up Display (HUD)